 I have extended my cutting patch this year, adding two new raised beds.
-I got a little bit overexcited by my new space and went on a spending spree with the marvellous Chiltern Seeds (whose catalogue of pure flower porn inspired a whole post of its own, Flowergasm!)
+I got a little bit overexcited by my new space and went on a spending spree with the marvellous Chiltern Seeds.

 You might have thought that two varieties each of Cosmos, Zinnia, Scabious, Nicotiana and Nigella might be enough to sate my appetite for seed-sowing.

 Greed goes hand in hand with gardening.
 I visited Great Dixter at tulip time, and entered a state of ecstasy over the wonderful tapestry of Honesty, Smyrnium and Wallflowers which stitch together the spring display.
 I had to have some of that rich abundance so early on in the year.

 So, here I am with my newest collection of seed packets.
 The biennials.

 In case you are new to gardening, here is a quick guide to annuals, biennials and perennials.

 Annuals are plants which you grow from seed in early spring.
 They produce a profusion of flowers from midsummer until the first frosts.
 They flower themselves to death (creative types).
 If you let them, they set seed in that time (you can collect this for next year), thus ensuring the next generation of plants.

 Biennials are sown in summer.
 They put on root and foliage growth into autumn.
 You plant them out, and they go quiet over winter.
 But then they spring into action when the days start getting longer, ready to produce flowers in April and May.
 This timing is really useful, as these are the months when there can be a gap in the cutting patch’s production, before the annuals have kicked in.

 Perennials are plants which live for more than two years.
 Some perennials are short-lived (three to five years) and some are long-lived (five to ten or even twenty years).
 Peonies are one of the longest-lived perennials, often seeing fifty years old.